tsathoqqua/limadocs/docs/source/documentation/LIMA_Domain_development.rst

 .. tip::

-   Here is the final code for Exercise 5, if you cannot get it working.
+   Here is the final code for Exercise 6, if you are having issues:

    .. code-block:: c